DESI 2024 V: Full-Shape Galaxy Clustering from Galaxies and Quasars: Introduction

 Redshift-space distortions (RSD) arise from the fact that the observed redshift of a galaxy is not purely cosmological but is contaminated by the galaxy's peculiar velocity along the line of sight.
 In a cosmological context, the redshift of a galaxy, $z_{\rm obs}$, is composed of both its cosmological redshift, $z_{\rm cosmo}$, and its Doppler shift due to peculiar motion, $z_{\rm pec}$, leading to an observed redshift of

 where $c$ is the speed of light.
 If we translate from redshift to distance using only a model for $z_{\rm cosmo}$ but applied to $z_{\rm obs}$, the peculiar velocity causes galaxies to appear in positions that are shifted along the line of sight compared to their true positions in real space, creating an apparent anisotropy in the galaxy distribution~\cite{1987MNRAS.227....1K,1998ASSL..231..185H}.
 These distortions lead to an elongation along the line of sight on small scales where the peculiar velocities are large and close to random and a contraction on large scales where the peculiar velocities are smaller and highly correlated.
-The amplitude and shape of these distortions are sensitive to the total matter content of the universe as well as the growth rate of structure, two quantities which are connected by the underlying theory of gravity.
+The amplitude and shape of these distortions are sensitive to the total matter content of the universe, $\sigma_8$ as well as the growth rate of structure $f$, two quantities which are connected by the underlying theory of gravity.
+Thanks to the RSD effect and the line-of-sight dependent clustering we can disentangle the effect from $f$ and the linear galaxy bias.
+However, at linear order both parameters are completely degenerate with an overall amplitude parameter, such as $\sigma_8$.
+Such degeneration is poorly broken by the power spectrum 1- and 2-loop orders, and more efficiently when adding higher-order statistics such as the bispectrum signal \cite{Gil-Marin2016:1606.00439v2,Novell-Masotet:al2025}.

-While galaxies have a straightforward linear relationship with the underlying matter distribution on large scales, this connection becomes significantly more intricate on smaller scales due to the effects of non-linear processes~\cite{Desjacques2016:1611.09787v5}.
-One of the key complications in this regard is the influence of the local non-linear velocity field, which affects the RSD signal.
-Nevertheless, there is significant cosmological information on small scales as well as on large scales, and with a Full-Shape analysis we can hope to extract some of this information.